 Prices for Hillcrest (ALDI) muesli bars start from $1.90 for an eight-pack (250g).

-Nice & Natural products are made with ingredients inspired by nature, which means no added artificial colours, flavours and fillers.
-That’s why they’re called nice and natural.
-The brand offers a wide selection of nut, muesli and protein bars.
-Nice & Natural’s muesli bars contain a blend of wholegrain oats and fruit and ancient grain combinations.
-Products from its Supergrains & Superfruits muesli range include:
+Nice & Natural products are claimed to be made with ingredients inspired by nature, which means no added artificial colours, flavours and fillers.
+The muesli bars are said to contain a blend of wholegrain oats and fruit and ancient grain combinations.
+Products from its range include:

 Not all muesli bars are created equal.
-Some contains nuts, other are made with oats, granola or other cereals.
+Some contain nuts, others are made with oats, granola or other cereals.
 Some have chocolate or yoghurt toppings; others contain more fruits and seeds.
 You get the gist.
 Once you’ve worked out your fav flavour combo, you should do a deep dive into the nutritional value of your favourite snack.

 Generally speaking, muesli bars have a healthy image, but the truth is they’re often full of added sugars and high in saturated fats.
 If you’re looking for an alternative that won’t impact your waistline, look at the nutrition information panel on the back of the packet.
 Look for calories, wholegrains, protein and fibre per serve.
 Ideally, you’ll want an option that has the least amount of sugar, but that tastes great and offers value for money.